swanky-rt/Student-Navigator/assignment-10/README.md

 **Pipeline Steps:**

 1. **Input:** Start with job reasoning questions.
-2. **Prompt Construction:** For each question, create both a normal (baseline) prompt and a decoy (attacked) prompt.
+2. **Prompt Construction:** For each question, create:
+    - A normal (baseline) prompt
+    - Two attacked prompts: one with a Sudoku decoy, one with an MDP decoy
-3. **Baseline Path:**
+3. **Attack Path:**
-    - Feed both prompt types to the baseline model (Mistral-7B-Instruct).
+    - Feed both attacked prompts (Sudoku and MDP) to the baseline model (Mistral-7B-Instruct).
-    - Collect baseline results (from normal prompts) and overthinking results (from decoy prompts).
+    - Collect overthinking results for each attack type.
-    - Extract reasoning tokens and compute slowdown for both.
+    - Extract reasoning tokens and compute slowdown for each attack condition.
 4. **Defense Path:**
-    - Pass attacked prompts through a defense model (paraphrasing or filtering) to produce clean prompts.
+    - Pass both attacked prompts (Sudoku and MDP) through a defense model (paraphrasing or filtering) to produce clean prompts.
     - Feed clean prompts to the baseline model.
-    - Collect defense results and extract reasoning tokens and slowdown.
+    - Collect defense results and extract reasoning tokens and slowdown for each attack type.
+5. **Baseline Path:**
+    - Feed the normal (baseline) prompt to the baseline model.
+    - Collect baseline results and extract reasoning tokens.
-5. **Inference & Analysis:**
+6. **Inference & Analysis:**
-    - Compare baseline, overthinking, and defense results on tokens and slowdown for each question.
+    - Compare baseline, Sudoku attack, MDP attack, and both defense results on tokens and slowdown for each question.

 ### Model & Inference Settings